🐣 Easter Sale now on! Up to $65 OFF

 Cons

-• Keyboard may flex quite a bit as you play
+• The keyboard may flex quite a bit as you play

 Once you’ve experienced the Native Instrument environment we feel like there is no going back.
 Komplete Kontrol users usually do an upgrade with S61.
 It has pro-grade Fatar keybeds with aftertouch – 61 semi-weighted keys with pitch and mod wheels.
 With pre-mapped control of Komplete instruments and hundreds of Native Kontrol Standard (NKS) instruments.